 Principle 1: You’re Only as Good as the Energy you Bring to Something

-To get the best results, you have to put your best into each moment.
+Therefore, getting the best results means putting your best into each moment.

 But what actually constitutes your “all”?
 Giving 100%?